 In the community's commercial area along US 29, a vacant furniture store was redeveloped in 2005 as the Shoppes of Burnt Mills, anchored by Trader Joe's (see Map 11).
 The small commercial area on the southeast corner of US 29 and Lockwood Drive also includes the Colewood Centre medical office building, a self-storage facility, an automotive shop, and several ancillary retail uses.
 In 2005, new townhomes were built off Lockwood Drive near Oak Leaf Drive.
+There is a private swim club on Lockwood Drive.

 The BRT Functional Master Plan is studying a possible alignment for the US 29 BRT to run on Lockwood Drive (rather than along US 29 between Lockwood Drive and Stewart Lane).
-The proposed Lockwood Drive alignment provides the opportunity for BRT stops to be considered at the Burnt Mills shopping center and at Oak Leaf Drive (see Map 13 on page 64).
+The proposed Lockwood Drive alignment provides the opportunity for BRT stops to be considered at the Burnt Mills shopping center and at Oak Leaf Drive (see Map 13 on page 62).